iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 > Terrible design.
 I opened it, shows the last time it was checked was November 24th.
 Uninstalled and reinstalled still the same thing this time no last check showing.
 Find no way to check stats or anything.<br> :date: __2021-01-11 23:51:29__

 > Stopped updating.<br> :date: __2021-01-11 16:48:23__

-> Has not checked for exposures in 2 weeks.<br> :date: __2021-01-10 18:42:10__

-> Big brother Spyware.
-Biggest joke over a 99.99% survival flu.
-Huge power trip and over reach by authoritarian government allowed by weak people who do not value freedoms and have never experienced hardship in their lives.
-Creeping normality of tyrannical control.
-End the lockdown.
-No more masks.
-No more tyrannical control.<br> :date: __2021-01-10 08:37:12__

-> What a F\*\**ing Joke<br> :date: __2021-01-09 04:28:07__